nibbula/yew/README.md

 I recommend you don't use it.

 Since it doesn't grovel, it has at least the advantage that it doesn't require a C compiler and operating system headers.
+So when you're on a interstellar voyage with just a kernel and a Lisp implementation, you're still good to go.
 It has the disadvantage of only working on fairly specific OS versions, and making it work on something different or new, requires some work.
-This has been partially done for Linux, MacOS, FreeBSD, Solaris, and Windows.
+This has been partially done for Linux, MacOS, FreeBSD, OpenBSD, Solaris, and Windows.
 The biggest disadvantage is that it breaks horribly with the slightest hidden change to system calls, kernels, and C libraries.
 Such changes seem to be happening continuously.
+On the other hand, many of the system calls it uses have been nearly the same for over 30 years.

 If you are for some reason compelled to use this, the packages are: